tiagoporto/generator-swill-boilerplate/README.md

 	}
 	```

-1. Open the files `.csslintrc`, `.editorconfig`, and `jshintrc` and set your configs to CSSLint, EditorConfig and JSHint respectively.
+1. Open the files `.csslintrc`, `.editorconfig`, and `.eslintrc` and set your configs to CSSLint, EditorConfig and ESLint respectively.

 1. Make a search in the folder project by `{Title}` and `{-}`, and replace by the corrected informations.